My Coney Island Memories

 stp-card.jpg (46967 bytes)

-I didn't see her again for years.
-I was 17 or so, sitting on the bus coming home from high school, when a very tired looking woman boarded.
-Tattered clothes, hard lines of a tough life on her face, and greasy dirty blond hair.
-She was holding the hand of a small child, with another baby in her arms, and evidence of yet a new one on the way.
-Our eyes met, then turned away.
+I didn't see her again for several years.
+I was sitting on the bus coming home, when a very tired looking woman boarded.
+Tattered clothes, hard lines of a tough life on her face, and uncut dirty blond hair.
+She was holding the hand of a small child, with another baby in her arms, and possible evidence of yet a new one on the way.
+Our eyes briefly met, then turned away.
 She still had that proud, tough look on her face but no smile now.
 I felt sick.
 Not so much by what had happened to her, but by the fact that we were unable to say a simple hello.
-What we once had was between two different kids in another time and space.
+What we once had was between two different kids in another time and place.

 I've spent many hours reflecting on that time.
-Remembering those hot Coney Island days running through the streets, and those frigid nights in the hallways with her as well.
-Wondering if it was fate that had me meet her at an age where she was just a teacher and not yet a mate.
-Had it been a few years later, I might have been riding that same bus, but not as a cool 17 year old student with my entire life and career in front of me... but as a tired and beaten down teenage father.
+Remembering those hot Coney Island days running through the streets, and those frigid nights in the hallways with her.
+It was fate that had me meet her at an age where she was a teacher and not yet a true mate.
+Had it been only a few years later, I might have been riding that same bus, but not as a cool young man with my entire life and promising future in front of me... but as a challenged teenage father.

 She was the first and although only a young boy, I loved her.